 The Keep Teaching website supports faculty in developing their own strategies to continue to meet the needs of their courses online, if there are disruptions in on-campus teaching and learning.
-Being prepared to offer many aspects of face-to-face or blended courses online is an important part of planning for events that may disrupt normal campus operations.
+Being prepared to offer many aspects of your face-to-face or blended courses online is an important part of planning for events that may interrupt normal campus operations.

-Tips For Quickly Preparing To Teach Online
+Quick Tips For Preparing To Teach Online

-The above was adapted from tips written by Amy Young, Associate Professor and Chair, Department of Communication, Pacific Lutheran University.
+The above was adapted in part from tips written by Amy Young, Associate Professor and Chair, Department of Communication, Pacific Lutheran University.
 It is reproduced here with permission of the author with all rights reserved and is exempt from the keepteaching.ubc.ca site Creative Commons license.

-Getting Started Online
+Getting Started with Online Courses

 Canvas provides a convenient and secure way to communicate and exchange materials with your students online.
 All UBC courses have matching courses in Canvas automatically created with the students enrolled, even if the instructor has never used Canvas.

 To use your Canvas course, you will first need to make it visible for students to find.